eman1986/elite-bulletin-board/README.md

 Elite Bulletin Board Version 3
 ====================

+Visit http://dev.elite-board.us/ to see the up to date roadmap and the tasks left per milestone.

 This is where you will find the codework for version 3, the next generation of Elite Bulletin Board.

 ###How to contribute to Elite Bulletin Board Version 3###